 Neck pain is very common and can differ from the type and intensity of the pain.
 Some people experience a throbbing pain, while others feel constant tightness, which can lead to headaches.

-People who work in front of computers, at a desk or even people who read a lot are more prone to having neck issues.
-These types of professions in which your neck is in a fixed position for a prolonged time, cause the muscles to over exert themselves from trying to balance your head in a fixed position.
-This constant over exertion of the neck muscles often leads to headaches, neck tension, neck tightness and eventually early degeneration.
-Degeneration is the deterioration of the vertebras, discs and ligaments of the spine that eventually cause you to decrease the range of motion in your spine.
+People who work in front of computers, at a desk, or even people who read a lot are more prone to having neck issues.
+These types of professions in which your neck is in a fixed position for a prolonged time cause the muscles to over-exert themselves from trying to balance your head in a fixed position.
+This constant over-exertion of the neck muscles often leads to headaches, neck tension, neck tightness, and eventually early degeneration.
+Degeneration is the deterioration of the vertebras, discs, and ligaments of the spine that eventually causes you to decrease the range of motion in your spine.

-Your head and neck is comparative to a bowling ball that weighs about 10 pounds, sitting on a thin stick.
+Your head and neck are comparable to a bowling ball that weighs about 10 pounds, sitting on a thin stick.
 Imagine how strong that stick must be in order to sustain the weight of the bowling ball when the ball is leaning forward.
-This would create a lot of tension in the middle of the stick and in time, probably altering the stick to making it curve forward.
+This would create a lot of tension in the middle of the stick and, in time, probably alter the stick to make it curve forward.
 This constant tension can only be sustained for so long before the stick snaps.
 This same abstract idea can be compared to our head and neck as it is leaned forward over our spine.
 In order to have our head supported as it leans forward, our neck muscles must constantly contract to help support our posture.
 When you have your neck muscles constantly contracting daily, it creates constant tension and pressure, which leads to pain.
-Over time you began to loose your normal curvature in your spine.
+Over time you began to lose your normal curvature in your spine.
 The loss of this curvature is what leads to the advanced degeneration of your spine.